ReproNim/reproman/docs/source/sandbox/packages.rst

 - yum (rpm) - Expected on CentOS/RHEL and other Red Hat Gnu/Linux distributions
 - snap - Linux packages (with sandboxed execution) - http://snapcraft.io/

+  - Snaps may prove difficult for tracing because commands to download and build executibles can be embedded into snap packages

 In addition, we should be aware of specific package repositories that will not stand on their own but depend upon specific OS distributions or configurations: